202C-Pilot/202C-Master-Course/project4.md

 * How a microwave works
 * How food products are irradiated

 **It is important to note that a product or process description is not an instruction set.** An instruction set provides steps a user would take in order to complete a task (for example, steps to change oil in a car).
 In contrast, product and process descriptions describe how something works (for example, how oil functions to cool an engine).
-The contrast is between how to use something and how that thing works (e.g. how to use a microwave versus how the microwave heats food). **For this assignment, you should focus on how things work, not how to use them.**
+The contrast is between how to use something and how that thing works&mdash;how to use a microwave versus how the microwave heats food. **For this assignment, you should focus on how things work, not on how to use them.**

 ## Audience and Purpose